 The more you think about it, the more you like the idea of working in hospitality management.
 You like working with people.
 You are hardworking and patient.
-The average starting salary of a hospitality manager (at $40,000.00) is decent, and there are plenty of opportunities to work your way up the ladder.
+The average salary of a hospitality management degree for a starting salary of a hospitality manager (at $40,000.00) is decent, and there are plenty of opportunities to work your way up the ladder.

 Besides, being paid to do something you love is only an added bonus, right?

 Hospitality management seems like the way to go – especially when you consider the perks that go along with it, like job security, free/discounted travel and performance bonuses.

 Now the question is: how do you get there?
 It all starts with earning your degree in hospitality management, but don’t expect to just sit in a classroom for the next four years.
 You’ll need to put in plenty of hard work.

 When it comes to earning a degree in hospitality management, the college that you choose to attend is where your career begins and where you receive your first opportunity to make yourself stand out from the crowd.
 The earlier you get started, the better off you will be!

 What Is a Hospitality Management Degree?
 How to Get One?

 To jump-start a career in hospitality management, your first step will be to earn a bachelor’s degree in hospitality management or a closely related subject.

 While having an associate’s degree will qualify you to work as a travel agent, administrative assistant, or food services manager, you will need to earn your bachelor’s degree for most management positions.